-When a patient get the treatment for particular disease, he or she get healed from the that treatment.
-This treatment work in two direction, one is medical effect of those medicine and other one is perception (belief) of that patient that given medicine will cure him or her.
+The placebo effect!
+When a patient gets treatment for a particular illness or disease, he or she get healed from that treatment.
+This treatment work in two directions, one is the medical effect of those medicine and other one is perception (belief) of the patient that the given medicine will cure him or her.

-Many a time the perception (belief) is positive, which support the treatment.
-But other time it can be negative and create side-effects for given treatment.
+Many a time the perception (belief) is positive, which supports the treatment.
+But other times it can be negative and create side-effects for a given treatment.

-Like if we have faith in particular doctor, that whenever you take treatment from him, within one or two days you get cure.
-This perception are some time so strong that even that doctor gives you sugar pills, you will be cured.
-This miracle happen in real life!
-We shall call it placebo effect.
-There are few other terminology for this effect as perception effect or belief effect.
+Like if we have faith in a particular doctor, that whenever you take treatment from him, within one or two days you get cured.
+This perception is sometimes so strong that even a doctor gives you sugar pills, you will be cured.
+This miracle happens in real life!
+We shall call it the placebo effect.
+There are few other terminologies for this effect as perception effect or belief effect.

-On other side, if patient is getting treatment from doctor, but he is not having faith in that treatment or in that doctor, treatment may not work at all or take longer duration.
-This negative effect is called as nocebo effect.
+On another side, if the patient is getting treatment from a doctor, but he is not having faith in that treatment or in that doctor, treatment may not work at all or take a longer duration.
+This negative effect is called a nocebo effect.

 Definition of Placebo Effect: